 Does our website allow third party behavioural tracking?

-It’s also important to note that unlike some of our competitors, we don’t allow third party behavioural tracking, such as linking your computer, browsing session or your identity to your Facebook/Twitter/other Social Media profile.
+It’s also important to note that unlike some of our direct competitors in our industry, we don’t allow third party behavioural tracking, such as linking your computer, browsing session or your identity to your Facebook/Twitter/Google account/other Social Media profile.
 Because we think that’s just creepy.

 COPPA (Children Online Privacy Protection Act)